sagemath/trac_to_gh/Issue 2667.md

 # Issue 2667: transform.pyx calls matrix() with an RDF vector inside of a list instead of a flat list.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2667

 Original creator: jason